 Feb 6 2017

 I now implemented "proper" settings duplication as suggested.
 Frankly, I'm not convinced that this approach is better.
 It introduces quite a bit of code which is almost the same as what was there before but not quite.
 Also, is there really any setting where it makes sense to restore it on startup but not to duplicate when you duplicate the tab?
 The only one I left out here is the tab history but even that one should arguably better be duplicated.

 Well, grep is a command line utility - usability isn't a huge concern with those.
+I think that grep's default behavior wasn't motivated by expectations of human beings (people rarely expect case-sensitive search) but rather performance concerns (back when grep was conceived the performance overhead of lowercasing strings was considerable).
 As far as GUI tools go, I don't know any where case-sensitive search would be the default, and I wouldn't expect it either.
+In fact, I filed this bug after wondering why my search didn't turn up any results.
 So IMHO remembering these settings across restarts (or rather the selected search profile) would be nice to have but not a replacement for sane defaults.